ScilifelabDataCentre/RDM-guidelines/content/topics/ENA-submission-tutorial.md

 ## Submission methods

-ENA describes [three methods](https://ena-docs.readthedocs.io/en/latest/submit/general-guide.html) of submission, none of which can be used in isolation to complete all parts of a submission: interactive, programmatic and command line.
+ENA describes <a href="https://ena-docs.readthedocs.io/en/latest/submit/general-guide.html" target="_blank">three methods</a> of submission, none of which can be used to complete all parts of a submission: interactive, command line (using Webin-CLI), and programmatic.

 ### Interactive Submission Method
 This method involves filling out web forms directly in the browser and downloading template spreadsheets that can be completed off-line and uploaded later to ENA.
-This is the easiest method to use when getting started, but quickly becomes time-consuming with bulk submission (> 50 records).
+This is the easiest method to use if you are unfamiliar with submissions, but quickly becomes time-consuming with bulk submission (> 50 records).
 It is possible to submit **studies**, **samples**, and **raw reads** this way.

 <p>
   <button class="btn btn-expandable" data-bs-toggle="collapse" href="#collapseFind4a" role="button" aria-expanded="false" aria-controls="collapseFind4a">